panoply/esthetic/docs/src/rules/liquid/forceFilter.md

 ---
-title: 'Liquid - Filter Wrap'
+title: 'Liquid - Force Filter'
 layout: base
-permalink: '/rules/liquid/forceFilterWrap/index.html'
+permalink: '/rules/liquid/forceFilter/index.html'
 describe:
   - Filter Wrap
   - Related Rules
+  - Defaults
   - Rule Options
+options:
+  - 0
+  - 1
+  - 2
-  - Example
+  - 3
 ---

-# Filter Wrap
+# Force Filter

-The character width limit to use on tags containing Liquid filters `|` before forcing is applied.
-Tags and output tokens will force filter expressions onto newlines when the token width exceeds the limit defined.
-By default, this rule uses a value of `0` which will result in Liquid filters being forced when the tag or output token containing them spans ¾ (or 75%) of defined global [`wrap`](/rules/global/wrap) limit.
+Forces Liquid filter `|` expressions onto newlines when the number of filters contained on a tag exceeds the limit defined.
+By default, this rule uses a value of `0` which will result in Liquid filters being forced when the tag or output token containing them spans **¾** (or 75%) of defined global [`wrap`](/rules/global/wrap) limit.

 ::: note